jeffbass/imagenode/docs/settings-yaml.rst

 All images are converted to grayscale before motion detection is done.

-There are 4 primary options to tune the motion detector:
+There are 5 options to tune the motion detector:

 1. delta_threshold: the minimum intensity difference between the current image and the weighted average of past images required to count a given pixel as